“It’s very humbling to know that someone would give back to help ease the financial burden of a student.”

 Janet McMahon serves as director of a charity foundation begun by her father in the turbulence of the 1960s to provide food and clothing for the needy.
 She recently retired as bookkeeper with her family’s hotel business.
 McMahon, who earned her BA in sociology with minors in history and philosophy, has been close with many of her classmates for more than 50 years, saying: “I admire them for their devotion to whatever profession they chose—many chose education—because they persevered in their careers despite the sacrifices they needed to make and even though their devotion to family came first.”

-As a full-time student, Dibble earned her BS in e-marketing, while also working full-time.
-Dibble was named Maryville’s e-marketing Student of the Year in 2006.
-A 2013 St. Louis Business Journal “30 Under 30” recipient, Dibble built a full-service online marketing agency on the West Coast and then sold it.
+As a full-time student, Bristow earned her BS in e-marketing, while also working full-time.
+Bristow was named Maryville’s e-marketing Student of the Year in 2006.
+A 2013 St. Louis Business Journal “30 Under 30” recipient, Bristow built a full-service online marketing agency on the West Coast and then sold it.
 Later recruited as a marketing manager by Amazon, she worked on strategy and consumer sales before returning to St. Louis to work in digital engagement.

 Matt Baker, ’14, ’15